SteffenL/Van-Helsing-game-research/README.md

 - [Dead Island Save Editor (DISE)](http://deadislandsaveeditor.steffenl.com/) - My main project, a game-save editor.
 - ["Private" blog](http://blog.steffenl.com/)

+## Coding environment
+- Operating system: Windows 8.
+- IDE/Compiler: Visual Studio/C++ 2012.
+- Code is written to be cross-platform, but the GUI is coded with WTL (Windows Template Library), specifically for Windows.
+- 3rd party libraries are included (except Boost).

 ## Current programs
 - Unpacker for N2PK packages (*Files.N2PK*).
 These files contain textures, models, etc.
 - Storage viewer (command line) (*storage.sav*).
 Displays all of the items you have in your storage.